 - Corn growers owning and operating egg production and distribution facilities.

 Iowa law restricts the ownership of agricultural land by certain business entities and nonresident aliens.
 We have extensive experience in advising clients regarding these laws and in structuring organizations and transactions that comply with these complex provisions.

-Our attorneys actively participate in related trade and professional associations, including the Iowa Institute for Cooperatives, the National Council of Farmer Cooperatives, the American Agricultural Law Association, the Lex Mundi Agribusiness Practice Group, the Agricultural Law Section of the Iowa State Bar Association, and the Iowa Biotechnology Association.
+Our attorneys actively participate in related trade and professional associations, including the Iowa Institute for Cooperatives, the American Agricultural Law Association, the Lex Mundi Agribusiness Practice Group, the Agricultural Law Section of the Iowa State Bar Association, and the Iowa Biotechnology Association.